gbv/beaconspec/beacon.md

 ### link

-The link field specifies the relation type for all links in a BEACON dump.
+The link field specifies the relation type for all links in a link dump.
 The default relation type is `http://www.w3.org/2000/01/rdf-schema#seeAlso`.

 ### message